timothyhull/breadpool-champs-app/docs/index.md

     Although I practice working with CRG extensively, including IGRF and statsbook preparation, I do not have game experience in the role of HNSO.

 ??? bread "10.
-Courage To Do What's Right"
+Courage To Do What's Right :material-cursor-default-click:"

     Accept consequences for my actions.
     Santa Cruz S-OOB example.